mibzman/PixelManager/README.md

 - HairLength
 - BeardColor
 - HasBeard
-  - Sets beard color to shin color if true
+  - Sets beard color to skin color if true
 - EyeColor

 These settings can be used to generate a sprite.
 For loops and arrays can be used to generate many combinations with minor variations.